Find Nursing Colleges

 $51,808 Average Earnings

-By the time they get their degree, students from this school have racked up an average of $16,358 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $300 if they are on a 10-year repayment plan.
+By the time they get their degree, students from this school have racked up an average of $46,657 in student loans.
+For those students on a 10-year repayment plan, the average payment due each month is around $367.
 During the early years of their career, UNC Chapel Hill graduates make an average of $51,808 annually.

 #4